-[Update 2013] Those words were written nearly three years ago, yet this post remains the most visited post ever.
+[Update 2014] Those words were written nearly three years ago, yet this post remains my most visited post ever.
 So, I feel it is my obligation as a lifelong Sex and the City fan to make sure that information remains up-to-date.
 Thanks to other SATC fans I have been able to learn the identity of some of the locations that alluded me.
 Now back to the post!

-There has always been one little detail about the last episode of Season 6 of Sex and The City that has driven me crazy.
+There had always been one little detail about the last episode of Season 6 of Sex and The City that had driven me crazy.
 Carrie goes to have lunch with Petrovsky’s ex Juliette, who happens to be the beautiful French actress, Carole Bouquet (an ex-Bond girl as well!).
 The scene takes place in a restaurant that faces the Seine.
 It was modern and funky with plastic chairs and I have been dying to know where it is for years!

 For some reason I had it in my mind that it was a restaurant inside of a museum and I had tried unsuccessfully to figure out exactly which one.
 After awhile I forgot about it.
-But about two months ago, as I was downloading the series on iTunes so that I could watch it on my iPhone I re-remembered that I had never found the answer to my search.
+But about two months later, as I was downloading the series on iTunes so that I could watch it on my commute I re-remembered that I had never found the answer to my search.
 Then it hit me.
 I have a French husband!

-Now that I know that the restaurant Carrie met Juliette was Kong’s, there are a few other places I wonder about.
+But now that I know that the restaurant Carrie met Juliette was Kong’s, there are a few other places I wonder about.
 After all, Paris is my heart and I am so curious to explore every corner of her, and the SATC tie-in is a bonus!
 They have SATC tours in New York (much to the New Yorkers chagrin!), but wouldn’t it be fun to go on a Paris one?
 I looked, it doesn’t exist.

 So if I was going to create my own Sex and The City Paris Tour, this is what it would look like.

-The Hôtel Plaza Athénée.
+The Hôtel Plaza Athénée

 Carrie’s arrival, of course!
 This is where Carrie and Alec Petrovsky lived during their time in the city of light.
 It is a Parisian institution, in fact it is a national landmark.
 It’s a five star palace with all the trimmings.
 It’s sumptuous, luxurious and totally out of my price range!